CompuTec/computec-docs/docs/processforce/user-guide/item-details/overview.md

 ## Revisions

-This form allows the user to define and record the revisions of an item.
+The Revisions form enables users to define and track the revisions of an item throughout its lifecycle.

-Revisions are used to record the product life cycle of a parent and item within a Bill of Materials.
-Revisions can be used to vary product structure for the same product.
+Revisions help document changes in a product's structure within a Bill of Materials (BOM), allowing variations in product design for the same item.

-Revisions can be entered for the following documents:
+Revisions can be applied to the following documents:

 - Sales Orders
 - Manufacturing Orders